Religion in Jamaica

+Christianity is predominant religion in Jamaica.
 Jamaica's laws establish freedom of religion and prohibit religious discrimination.
-According to the census of 2011, 69% of the population are Christians of various denominations, while 21% stated they had no religion.
+According to the census of 2011, 69% of the population were Christians of various denominations, while 21% stated they had no religion.

 Christian

 Protestantism

 65% of the Jamaican population are Protestants.
 Jamaican Protestantism is composed of several denominations: 24% Church of God, 11% Seventh-day Adventist, 10% Pentecostal, 7% Baptist, 4% Anglican, 2% United Church, 2% Methodist, 1% Moravian and 1% Brethren Christian.

 The Church of God has 111 congregations in six regions: